 Laser eye surgery is also known as laser corneal sculpting.
 It is a medical procedure in which the practitioner uses a laser to reshape the surface of the eye.
 This is a procedure that has been in use for a considerable period of time – the first laser eye surgery procedures were performed over thirty years ago.
 During the procedure, the laser removes extremely small pieces of tissue from the cornea of the eye.

 The transparent tissue that covers the front of your eye is called the cornea – it is one of the essential elements that controls the focus of your eye.

 Myopia or short-sightedness is one of the most common eyesight problems that inflict people around the world – some estimates indicate that around thirty per cent of people suffer from short-sightedness.
 Myopia means that people have no difficulty in focusing on objects that are close to them but can’t see objects that are in the distance as they appear to be blurry or fuzzy.

 Long-sightedness or Hypermetropia is actually more common than short-sightedness but it generally only inflicts people that are aged over forty years of age.
 This is the opposite of Myopia, so that objects in the distance can be seen clearly but objects that are close are difficult to see.

-Photorefractive Kertaectomy (PRK) is a procedure associated with laser eye surgery but it is different to the standard procedure of reshaping the cornea.
+Photorefractive Kertaectomy (PRK) is a procedure performed by eye surgeons associated with laser eye surgery but it is different to the standard procedure of reshaping the cornea.
 PRK involves the removal of the outer layer of the cornea so that the underlying layers can be reshaped.